burwei/sgl/README.md

 ```

 ### Shape
-Shape is determined by vertex array.
+Shapes are described by vertex arrays.
 The most basic vertex array contains 3*n vertices, where 3 is X,Y,Z position in order and n is the number of the vertices.
+Sometimes vertex array will contains some meta data such as the direction of the texture.

 ### Viewpoint & Coordinate system